Melbourne Town Hall: History

 Melbourne was officially incorporated as a town on 13 December 1842, with Henry Condell as its first Mayor.
-However, it was not until 1854 that its first Town Hall was completed.
-Begun in 1851, the work ground to a halt with the beginning of the Victorian gold rush.
-The foundation stone of a new, grander Town Hall was laid on 29 November 1867 by the visiting Prince Alfred, Duke of Edinburgh, after the demolition of the first.
-The current town hall officially opened on 11 August 1870 with a lavish ball, which was personally funded by the Lord Mayor Samuel Amess.
+However, it was not until 1854 that its first town hall was completed.
+Begun in 1851, the work had been delayed following the beginning of the Victorian gold rush.

+A design for a new, grander town hall was decided by a competition in 1866, won by Reed & Barnes, with detailed plans by John James Clark.
+The foundation stone was laid on 29 November 1867 by the visiting Prince Alfred, Duke of Edinburgh.
+The new town hall officially opened on 11 August 1870 with a lavish ball, which was personally funded by the Lord Mayor Samuel Amess.

 The foundation stone of the additional front portico was laid in 1887, and Sir Henry Weedon laid the foundation of the administrative annex building on 27 August 1908.
+This was also designed by Reed & Barnes.

 During the Melbourne International Comedy Festival the Melbourne Town Hall acts as venue to a large number of the performances.

-An early cinema event Soldiers of the Cross premiered at the Melbourne Town Hall on 13 September 1900 to an audience of about four thousand people.
+An early cinema event Soldiers of the Cross created by the Salvation Army premiered at the Melbourne Town Hall on 13 September 1900 to an audience of about four thousand people.

+In 1907 a competition for the Town Hall Administration wing, a large extension taking up the half block to the north, was won by Grainger, Kennedy & Little.
+Containing a new grand Council Chamber on the first floor, it opened in 1910.

 In 1913, the city hired a hall keeper in his 30s named James "Jimmy" Dewar, a Scottish immigrant and Black Watch veteran from Dundee.
 He continued to work there loyally for 30 years.
 James lived with his wife and family in the Hall's penthouse, raising their children there, and retired in 1943.
 During their upbringing in the Town Hall, their only playing space was a small asphalt yard where the children went "pigeon-nesting" on the roof.